 GEOL 4037.
 VOLCANOES AND THEIR HAZARDS.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisite: authorization of the Director of the Department.
+Prerequisite: GEOL 4017.

-Hazards associated with volcanic activity; monitoring of volcanoes, and long and short term forecasting of eruptions; effects of volcanic eruptions on humans, infrastructure, and agriculture; impact of volcanic crises on society.
-Analysis of case studies.
+Hazards associated with volcanic activity; monitoring of volcanoes, and long and short term forecasting of eruptions; effects of volcanic eruptions on humans, infrastructure, and agriculture; impact of volcanic crises on society; analysis of case studies.

 GEOL 4045.
+PETROGENESIS OF

-PETROGENESIS OF CRYSTALLINE ROCKS.
+CRYSTALLINE ROCKS.
 Three credit hours.
 Two hours of lecture and one three-hour laboratory per week.
 Prerequisite: GEOL 3056.